Seeing eye to eye with cataract surgery

 Ophthalmology

-Mr Perera graduated from the University of Colombo and won a prestigious World Health Organisation scholarship to study ophthalmology at the Institute of Ophthalmology London.
-Following the completion of his training in the South Thames region and Moorfields Eye Hospital, he joined the NHS in 1996.
+After earning his primary medical degree, Mr. Perera won a prestigious World Health Organization scholarship to study Ophthalmology at the Institute of Ophthalmology in London.
+He completed his specialist training in the South Thames region and at Moorfields Eye Hospital.

-Mr Perera trained in LASIK surgery in Chicago, USA, in 2001.
-He was one of the earliest surgeons to perform LASIK surgery in England.
-He is an accredited laser refractive surgeon having obtained the certificate in laser refractive surgery from the Royal College of Ophthalmology.
-He was awarded a distinction on completion of the University of Ulster refractive surgery course.
+In 2001, Mr. Perera trained in LASIK surgery in Chicago, USA, becoming one of the earliest surgeons to perform LASIK in England.
+He holds the Certificate in Laser Refractive Surgery from the Royal College of Ophthalmologists and was awarded a distinction upon completing the University of Ulster Refractive Surgery Course.

 View Profile